 The only difference between the telera and the bolillo is that the first one has a circular shape and the bolillo is oval.
 While birote is also oval but more salty as well.

 Both breads are commonly used to accompany the food, like any regular bread from around the world.
-They are also perfect for making traditional Mexican sandwiches called tortas and the traditional dessert for Lent season, capirotada.
+They are also perfect for making traditional Mexican sandwiches tortas like this torta cubana, and the traditional dessert for Lent season, capirotada.

 After this sweet tour, there is nothing better than grabbing some atole, a cup of coffee or a glass of milk and relax while savoring our favorite “pan dulce”.
 So, here are a selection of Mexican sweet bread recipes that you can make at home.
 Enjoy!